BU-ISCIII/relecov-tools/README.md

   Download files located in sftp server.

 Options:
-    -u, --user            User name for login to sftp server -p, --password        Password for the user to login -d, --download_option Select the download option: [download_only, download_clean, delete_only]. download_only will only download the files
+  -u, --user TEXT             User name for login to sftp server -p, --password TEXT         password for the user to login -f, --conf_file TEXT        Configuration file (not params file) -d, --download_option TEXT  Select the download option: [download_only,download_clean, delete_only].
+    download_only will only download the files.
-        download_clean will remove files from sftp after download delete_only will only delete the files
+    download_clean will remove files from sftp after download. delete_only will only delete the files.
-    -o, --output_location Flag: Select location for downloaded files, overrides config file location -t, --target_folders  Flag: Select which sftp folders will be targeted giving [paths] or via prompt -f, --conf_file       Configuration file in yaml format (no params file) --help                Show this message and exit.
+  -o, --output_location TEXT  Flag: Select location for downloaded files,
+                              overrides config file location -t, --target_folders TEXT   Flag: Select which folders will be targeted giving [paths] or via prompt.
+For multiple folders use ["folder1", "folder2"] -s, --subfolder TEXT        Flag: Specify which subfolder to process (default: RELECOV) --help                      Show this message and exit.
 ```

 Configuration can be passed in several formats: